-Water Numerator: Denominator Comparison Please explain

-intensity water with

-value aspect previous

-(m3) reporting

-year

-2377 Freshwater withdrawals MWh Numerator refers to total freshwater withdrawals in EDP's activities, as reported in W1.2h.
+Water intensity value (m3) Numerator: water aspect Denominator Comparison with previous reporting year Please explain 3 186 Freshwater withdrawals MWh Higher Numerator refers to total freshwater withdrawals in EDP's activities, as reported in W1.2h.
 Information is collected directly mostly from meter readings for thermal, wind and solar power plants, distribution activities and office buildings.
 For hydro facilities, data is collected either through direct measurements (meter readings) or by calculations, using for instance the installed capacity and the difference between downstream and upstream water levels.
 Denominator refers to total net electricity generation, collected through online systems that monitor each power plant's electricity injection in the grid.
-There was a 18% decreased in 2019 (2,377 m3/MWh vs. 2,903 m3/MWh in 2018) explained by the 27% decrease of hydropower generation due to the worse hydrological conditions in Iberia in 2019.
+There was a 34% increased in 2020 (3,186 m3/MWh vs. 2,377 m3/MWh in 2019) explained by the 33% increase of hydropower generation due to the better hydrological conditions in Iberia in 2020.
 Due to the high hydro power contribution in the EDP Group's water performance (99.99% of the total freshwater withdrawals), this water intensity indicator will tend to decrease or increase depending on if it is a dry or wet year, respectively.
+Through EDP's Strategic update 2021- 2025 and long term strategy, this water intesity indicator is expected to decrease.
+The Strategy establishes a change in EDP's portfolio, namely the growth of wind and solar capacity, which are very low water intensity technologies.
+Nevertheless, future freshwater withdrawals will still vary significantly on an annually basis, due to the hydrological conditions in Iberia.
 Water intensity indicator is being used for internal and external analysis on water dependency and efficiency in water use, to drive water performance improvement projects at operational level and to inform our water strategy.
-Future freshwater withdrawals will mainly depend on the hydrological conditions in Iberia.
 We use the following thresholds for monitoring trends in water intensity indicator: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".

 (W1.4) Do you engage with your value chain on water-related issues?

 Yes, our suppliers